 Whenever it happens, buyers have no choice but to take only the available shares.

 Thus, they are limited to some shares they can buy.

 How many shares of a company can you buy?
 Theoretically, the total outstanding shares are also the limit you can buy.
-However, the shares of the directors are often held for a longer period or lifetime.
+However, the shares of the directors are often not for sale and they held them for a lot longer period.
 Thus, it can limit your buying of stocks.

 Tips for beginners

 - Find a trading strategy with an edge.